ssycevmatvejromanovic/ssycevmatvejromanovic/README.md

 - 👋 Hi, I’m @ssycevmatvejromanovic.
 - 👀 I’m interested in script_
 - 🌱 I’m currently learning  codellama.
-- 💞️ I’m looking to collaborate on  nvchecker
+- 💞️ I’m looking to collaborate on  nvchecker.
 - 📫 How to reach me ssycevmatvejromanovic@gmail.com

 <!---